JanHerca/urantiapedia/output/wikijs/en/help/github_sourcebooks_markdown.md

 - Tables.
 - Mathematical formulas or characters in scientific notation.

 Some of the above items are complex and an “Assistant Editor” could skip them in a first review.
-You can simply annotate those parts with some specific markup for a “Chief Editor” to review later.
+You can simply annotate those parts with some specific markup for a “Editor-in-Chief” to review later.

 ### Header of each file